 7.3.
 EXAMINATION ON ARRIVAL.
-FEI Veterinary Regulations Article 1031
+FEI Veterinary Regulations, Art.
+1031

 On arrival at an Event venue, all Horses must undergo an examination by a veterinarian to confirm their identification from their passport and micro-chip ID (where present), their vaccination status and general health.
 To protect all horses attending events, any Horse with a questionable health status concerning vaccination, disease or other concerns, must be stabled within the isolation facilities provided by the Organising Committee pending a decision on entering the venue.
+PRs must enter equine health information in the FEI HorseApp in advance of the event which will be checked at the Examination on Arrival.

 7.4.
 HORSE INSPECTIONS.
-FEI Veterinary Regulations Articles 1034-1042
+FEI Veterinary Regulations, Art.
+1034-1042